June 4th, 2021

 This consistent effort and proactive approach is a careful practice in holding themselves accountable.
 More recently, they have even started accepting personal story submissions from readers on their own mental health journey.
 By finding new ways to reach out into the community to collaborate, they share in the risk, compromise and commitment to their purpose.

 “People talk more about what they’re wearing than what they’re feeling.”
 Why is that?
 According to Mental Health America’s 2020 report, youth mental health is worsening, with major depression between the ages of 12 to 17 increasing.
 Meanwhile, more adults are experiencing thoughts of suicide with those between the ages of 19 to 25 being the most at risk.
-This is why what IDONTMIND stands for is so incredibly important, as while the brand doesn’t offer any further clues as to why mental health is getting worse, what’s certain is that its customers are the rightful protagonists in starting the conversation, and it is a conversation that is needed.
-A few powerful words can turn into a life changing and even life saving conversation.
+This is why what IDONTMIND stands for is so incredibly important, as while the brand doesn’t offer any further clues as to why mental health is getting worse, what’s certain is that its customers are the rightful protagonists in starting the conversation, and it is a conversation that is most certainly needed.

 Written by Aliyah Campbell, Freelance Writer.